ahmadalasaad/java-fundamentals/README.md

 * main
 * returnError that reads a JavaScript file with a given Path, and generates an error message whenever it finds a line that doesn’t end in a semi-colon.

+## class06

+In this inheretances directory there is 3 class one for the LIbrary and the rest:

+     * Review that take an 3 parameters so, each review has (body , author , number Of stars)

+     * Resturent that take an two parameters name of resturent and the price category the  Resturent has an addReview method that take an object with type Review and add it to list of reviews for the instance resturent and the updateNumberOfStar method that update the number of stars depend on average starts for all reviews